SabrinaPau/07_eda-project-1/README.md

   - Include a .gitignore file to your repo.
 At the least your data folder should be listed, since you want to make sure not to push any data to GitHub.
 - Start VS Code!
 - Either use your nf_base environment or if you want to experiment with new packages:
-  - Create a new virtual environment using:
+  - Create a new virtual environment, eg.:
 ```BASH
 # Create new environment
 $ conda create --name <env_name> python=3.9